FLPHG Technical Information

 Details and links to technical information relating to power harnesses.

 Bar Position - Many newcomers to flphg are confused by the apparent change in control bar position.
-Even with power off, the control bar will be almost a foot further back than you are used to when free flying.
-Nothing about the glider or how it flies has changed.
+Even with power off, the control bar will be almost a foot further back than you are used to when free flying Nothing about the glider or how it flies has changed.
 What has happened is that, with the weight of the engine below your feet, the CG (center of gravity) of the pilot and harness are lower on your body than without the engine.
 With no pressure on the bar, the CG will be directly beneath the hang point.
 Thus, it is your body position that has moved forward relative to the hang strap.
-This is graphically illustrated in this CG Comparison CGComparisonS.jpg.
+This is graphically illustrated in this CG Comparison CG Comparison.
 Note that vertical lines are drawn through the hang strap and at the shoulder, and the relative distance between these lines.
-With power applied, the apparent control bar position changes even more.
-That is because the thrust at your feet is rocking your body forward through the control bar frame.
+This situation is generally the same whether or not power is applied (although there can briefly be large changes in relative position when suddenly applying or reducing power - see section below).

 Bar Position Changes With Power - The above applies to the engine being off.
 Now, what happens when the engine is turned on?
 What happens to the control bar position when you add power?
 Think about if first, before reading the explanation: Control Bar Position Changes With Power Added